How I Increased My Calcium Intake

 Why I Need More Calcium in My Diet

 My doctor warned me years ago, that I am at high risk for osteoporosis as well.
-I have a slender build, a family history, I'm white, and female.
+I have a slender build, a family history, I'm white and female.
 Now as I approach menopause, my concerns turn to myself and how I can thwart what seems to be inevitable.
-I've decided to do what I can to increase my calcium, Vitamin D, and maintain my activity level to control what I can.
+I've decided to do what I can to increase my calcium and Vitamin D intake, maintain my activity level, and lift some weights to control what I can.

 The Good News First

 While I needed to increase my calcium intake, that certainly isn't the only factor that influences my bone health.
 The good news is that I do have a few things on my side and, if they aren't on yours, you can change them if you want.

 I don't smoke or drink alcohol (except on rare occasion).

 I seldom consume caffeine; either soft drinks or coffee which can reduce calcium absorption.

 I have a good level of physical activity, including weight bearing.
 I walk, hike, or bicycle regularly.
 Daily in fact.
 Now, in recent years I've added some weight lifting to my morning activities as well.